jacob14916/GigaDORAM-USENIX23-Artifact/README.md

 The named arguments to `run_3_server_experiment.sh` are the same as for `benchmark_doram_locally.sh`.
 Instead of passing network delay and bandwidh, there is one unnamed argument, which must come first, that specifies the PEM file to ssh into the DORAM_benchmark_ machines.
 Example:
 ```
 ./run_3_server_experiment.sh ../my_key.pem --prf-circuit-filename LowMC_reuse_wires.txt --build-bottom-level-at-startup false --num-query-tests 100000 --log-address-space 16 --num-levels 3 --log-amp-factor 4 --num-threads 1

 ```

+## Benchmarking other DORAMs

+In this section, we briefly comment on the procedure we took to benchmark other DORAM constructions.
+For more discussion, please see Section 9, Figures 5 and 6, and Appendix E.

+* DuORAM: We benchmark DuORAM via their well documented [dockerization](https://git-crysp.uwaterloo.ca/avadapal/duoram).
+For varying `numops` and `size`, we summed `./run_experiment read size numops preproc 3P` and `./run_experiment readwrite size numops online 3P` to account for both the online and offline costs of DuORAM.
+More information can be found in their README.
+* 3PC-ORAM: We benchmarked 3PC-ORAM via the convenient [dockerization](https://git-crysp.uwaterloo.ca/iang/circuit-oram-docker/src/usenixsec23_artifact) graciously provided by the DuORAM team.
+Note that using `./run-experiment size numops` we benchmarked 3PC-ORAM's *reads*, which are no more expensive than writes.
+* Sqrt ORAM, Circuit ORAM, fss-FLORAM, cprg-FLORAM: We benchmark Sqrt ORAM, Circuit ORAM, fss-FLORAM, and cprg-FLORAM via Doerner and shelats' original [code](https://gitlab.com/neucrypt/floram).
+Due to a reliance on the somewhat supported [obliv-c](https://github.com/samee/obliv-c/) framework, we ran into some difficulties running their code.
+We try to give some helpful tips here (note: some of this steps may be redundent or unnecesseray -- we note what worked for us):
+  * We started two Ubuntu 18.04.6 EC2 instances in a cluster placement group, one to be the "server" and the other to be the "client"
+  * To install the needed old version of `ocaml`, `sudo apt install opam`, `opam switch create 4.06.0` `eval $(opam env --switch=4.06.0)`
+  * To install the needed old version `gcc`, `sudo apt install -y gcc-9 g++-9 cpp-9`
+  * Then follow the [obliv-c](https://github.com/samee/obliv-c/) README to install.
+  * Then follow the [FLORAM](https://gitlab.com/neucrypt/floram) README to install
+  * Finally, on the "server" EC2 machine call `./bench_oram_write -e ADDRESS_SPACE_SIZE -o TYPE -i 1024` and then on the "client" EC2 machine call`./bench_oram_write -e ADDRESS_SPACE_SIZE -o TYPE -i 1024 -c ADDRESS_OF_SERVER` where `ADDRESS_SPACE_SIZE` is `N`, not `log_N`, `TYPE` can be either `{sqrt, circuit, fssl, fssl_cprg}`, `-i` marks the number of writes to be done, and `ADDRESS_OF_SERVER` is the IP address of server (make sure AWS security group is set to allow TCP trafic).
+* PFEDORAM: PFEDORAM is proprietary, and we obtained benchmarks directly from Bingsheng Zhang, one of the authors of the paper.

 ## Disclaimer

 The GigaDORAM implementation in in this repo is *not* production ready.
 For instance, it may contain timing attacks and lacks several important optimizations.